AWS EC2 Unauthorized Admin Credential Fetch via Assumed Role

 GetPasswordData

 request.
-Pay special attention to the role and permissions associated with the user. - Review Request and Response Parameters: Analyze the
+Pay special attention to the role and permissions associated with the user. - Review Request Parameters: Analyze the

 aws.cloudtrail.request_parameters

-fields to understand the context of the API call and the retrieved password. - Contextualize with User Behavior: Compare this activity against the user's typical behavior patterns.
-Look for unusual login times, IP addresses, or other anomalous actions taken by the user or role prior to and following the incident.
+fields to understand the context of the API call. - Contextualize with User Behavior: Compare this activity against the role's typical behavior patterns.
+Look for unusual login times, IP addresses, or other anomalous actions taken by the role prior to and following the incident.

-- Review EC2 Instance Details: Check the details of the EC2 instance from which the password was retrieved.
+- Review EC2 Instance Details: Check the details of the EC2 instance from which the password retrieval was attempted.
 Assess the criticality and sensitivity of the applications running on this instance.

-- Examine Related CloudTrail Events: Search for other API calls made by the same user identity, especially those modifying security groups, network access controls, or instance metadata.
+- Examine Related CloudTrail Events: Search for other API calls made by the same role, especially those modifying security groups, network access controls, or instance metadata.

 - Investigate the Origin of the API Call: Analyze the IP address and geographical location from which the request originated.
 Determine if it aligns with expected locations for legitimate administrative activity.